-This is amazing because it allows you to buy only what you need.
-You won’t have to payout a bunch of money for coverage that you don’t really need.
+It’s a great feature because it allows you to buy only what you need.
+You won’t have to pay out a bunch of money for coverage that you don’t need.

-For example, let’s say you want to be cremated.
-For a cremation, you would need roughly $2,000-$5,000 in coverage to ensure everything would be taken care of.
+For example, let’s say you want a cremation service.
+For cremation, you would need roughly $2,000-$5,000 in coverage to ensure enough money exists to pay for your service.

 Some companies have high face amount limits such as $40,000 or $100,000.
 Even then, you could always buy multiple policies to get the total amount of coverage you desire.

-Beyond that, these policies are a great option for any of the following reasons:
+Beyond that, these policies are an excellent option for any of the following reasons:

 Applying for a final expense life insurance plan is easier than renting a movie.